Bvvvp009/lighter-rust/docs/architecture.md

 ## System Architecture

-The Rust signer is organized into four layers, each building on the previous:
+The Rust signer is organized into three layers, each building on the previous:

 ```
 ┌─────────────────────────────────────┐
-│        API Client Layer             │  HTTP client, transaction building
-│      (api-client crate)             │
-├─────────────────────────────────────┤
 │         Signer Layer                │  Key management, message signing
 │        (signer crate)               │
 ├─────────────────────────────────────┤